 Optionality in Common Lisp: Generalized Booleans

-considered “truthy”, but there is also a “true” value, t
+considered “truthy”, but there is also a “true” value, t.
+This union

 of two-valued “Boolean” logic and a more generic “nothing” vs “something”